don-tpanic/alt-core-playground/CONTRIBUTING.md

 - Deliverables: This stream produces code that is production-ready, ensuring that research outputs are efficiently translated into stable, functional systems.

 ## Contributing to the research stream:
+### Choose which tasks to work on
+Tasks are organised in terms of issues.

+Issues with `[TOP] ...` in their titles ([example](https://github.com/don-tpanic/github-playground/issues/1)) are parent issues which state general directions of aspects of the project.
+To work on specific research stream tasks, look for sub-issues underneath with `[RES] ...` in their titles ([example](https://github.com/don-tpanic/github-playground/issues/3)).

+Do make sure you read the issue description carefully before start working on it!
+Ask clarification questions (commenting below the issue) is highly encouraged!

+### Make a contribution
+Make a pull request (PR) to make a contribution.

+Depending on the exact task you are working on, the required outputs may vary.
+In general, we expect contributors to briefly explain what they have done in the PR to help us understand their contributions.
+Here is an example about contributing a new algorithm for creating alternative results ([example](https://github.com/don-tpanic/github-playground/pull/7)).

+A general PR template can be found [here](https://github.com/don-tpanic/github-playground/pull/7).

+### Code standard
 todo

 ## A note for contributors